aurbano/aurbano.eu/content/note/wp/2013-01-14-procedurally-generated-trees-in-javascript.md

 <div class="caption" id="treeContainer" style="width:100%;">
 	<canvas id="bg" style="color:#09F"></canvas><br />
-	Click anywhere to generate trees
+	Click anywhere to generate trees (for some reason they tend to be small when embedding like this, so click several time until you get a big one!)
 </div>

 ## The idea